dev-langesh/npm-search/README.md

 # searchl

-An extrordinary package for searching item in an array written with simple js.
+An extraordinary package for searching item in an array written with simple js.

 ## Using Package